crmorgan/nservicebus-intro/README.md

 ### Important note about Sagas: ###
 > "Other than interacting with its own internal state, a saga should not access a database, call out to web services, or access other resources - neither directly nor indirectly by having such dependencies injected into it."

-# Step Seven #
+# Step Seven - Timeouts
+The shipping carrier you use is not always able to get shipments out on time.
+If they don't ship the order within 20 seconds you need to have a secondary carrier fullfil the shipment to keep your customers happy.

-The shipping carrier we use can sometimes has issues getting our shipments out on time and our customers need to so we want to update our Saga so that if an order is not shipped within ten seconds some action should be taken like notifying the customer that their order is delayed.
-We can do this with a [Saga Timeout](https://docs.particular.net/nservicebus/sagas/timeouts "Saga Timeout") which is essentialy a way to have an event be scheduled for some time in the future.
+You can do this with a [Saga Timeout](https://docs.particular.net/nservicebus/sagas/timeouts "Saga Timeout") which is essentialy a way to have an event be scheduled for some time in the future.

-This step adds a timeout to the `ShippingPolicy` Saga called `OrderShippingPickupTimeExceeded`.
+This step adds a timeout to the `ShippingPolicy` saga called `OrderShippingPickupTimeExceeded`.

 1. In `ShipOrderHandler` publish a `OrderShipped` event
     ```cs